hal/model-graph/analyzer/README.md

   -h, --help                  display this help message and exit
 ```

-If everything runs locally using the default ports this will analyse the complete resource tree
+If everything runs locally using the default ports, use the following command to analyses the complete resource tree:

 ```bash
 java -jar model-graph-analyzer-0.2.0.jar /